nanoutils/nanoutils/docs/docs/methods.md

 ## `eqBy`

-Compares two arguments which are passed to a function
+Compares `2` arguments which are passed to a function using `uquals`

 ```js
 import { eqBy, prop } from 'nanoutils'